 The Department of Pharmacy leverages the latest technology to increase productivity, improve efficiency, enhance regulatory compliance, and improve patient safety.
 Our department assumes responsibility for the medication content within information systems and many of the clinical and decision support applications utilized by the organization.
-In addition, our department maintains a robust data analytics infrastructure to ensure that decisions made throughout the year regarding our strategic vision can be made in an expedient and data-driven fashion.
-Our Data Analytics, Informatics, and Information Technology teams help to streamline medication use practices, support productivity, and improve operational efficiency across our organization.
+In addition, our department maintains a robust data analytics infrastructure to ensure that decisions made throughout the year align with our strategic vision, and can be made in an expedient and data-driven fashion.
+Our Data Analytics, Informatics, and Information Technology teams streamline medication use practices, support productivity, and improve operational efficiency across the organization.

 Regulatory & Medication Safety

-A mainstay of the Department of Pharmacy is identifying conditions and practices that have caused or have the potential to cause medication-related errors, identifying the root cause, and responding with appropriate actions to prevent patient harm.
-The department regularly evaluates opportunities for enhancing medication safety throughout the organization.
-External medication-related events are also reported to the department in order to proactively enhance safe practices at this institution.
-In addition, our department is also committed to continuous quality improvement through longitudinal process improvement projects and ongoing medication safety initiatives across the enterprise.
+The regulatory team within the Department of Pharmacy identifies and addresses conditions and practices that have caused or have the potential to cause medication-related errors throughout the organization.
+External medication-related events are also assessed in order to proactively enhance safe practices at NYP.
+In addition, our department is committed to continuous quality improvement through projects and initiatives across the organization.

 Training & Educational Programs

-The Department of Pharmacy has also established training and education programs to foster the professional development of our pharmacy staff as well as our pharmacy students.
+The Department of Pharmacy has training and education programs to foster the professional development of our pharmacy staff as well as pharmacy residents and students.

 Residency Training Program

-The department offers American Society of Health-System Pharmacists (ASHP) accredited residency programs which include postgraduate year one (PGY1) pharmacy residency, postgraduate year two (PGY2) specialty residencies, and a PGY1/PGY2 Health System Pharmacy Administration and Leadership (HSPAL) residency.
-These competitive programs enable our residents to put knowledge into practice while learning from leading pharmacy and medical thought leaders in the country.
+NYP offers American Society of Health-System Pharmacists (ASHP) accredited residency programs which include postgraduate year one (PGY1) pharmacy residency, postgraduate year two (PGY2) specialty residencies, and a PGY1/PGY2 Health System Pharmacy Administration and Leadership (HSPAL) residency.
+These competitive programs enable residents to put knowledge into practice while learning from pharmacists and other healthcare professionals who are leaders in their fields.

 External University Affiliations

 We offer comprehensive training programs for pharmacy students seeking to gain experience in a large academic medical center.
-The Department of Pharmacy is currently affiliated with St. John’s University, Long Island University, and University of the Sciences in Philadelphia (USP).
+The Department of Pharmacy is currently affiliated with St. John’s University, Long Island University, and Saint Joseph’s University.